PawelKwiat8/5-inch-FPV-drone_filters_and_PID-tuning/README.md

 ## Filtering Optimization Process
+### Technical Criteria:
+*   Reduction of frequency noise to below **-10dB** on the spectrum analyzer.
+*   Gyro delay around **1.5ms**.

+It should be noted that the above values are indicative.
+The key is to find a balance, as overly aggressive filtering introduces latency, while insufficient filtering can lead to overheating motors.
 ### Optimization Process and Latency Analysis
 ### 1. Basic Wobble Test
 The following table presents the chronological progression of changes made and their impact on system latency.
 The values in each cell are shown in the format **`Gyro / Dterm`** (in milliseconds).